 inorder(root) → inorder(left), then root, then inorder(right)

-The killer feature: in-order traversal of a BST visits nodes in sorted order.
-This is the most common reason in-order is used — it’s the cleanest way to produce a sorted sequence from a BST.
+The reason it matters: in-order traversal of a BST visits nodes in sorted order.
+That’s the most common reason to use it — cleanest way to get a sorted sequence out of a BST.

 Recursive implementation